Pandapip1/gana/gnu-name-system-record-types/gnu_name_system_record_types.rst

                GNUNET_GNSRECORD_TYPE_RECLAIM_PRESENTATION
 -------------------------------------------------------------------------------
 Number              65555
-Commenr             Record type for a presentation of a credential.
+Comment             Record type for a presentation of a credential.
 =================== ===========================================================